python/cpython/Doc/library/xml.etree.elementtree.rst

    The configuration *options* are as follows:

    - *with_comments*: set to true to include comments (default: false)
-   - *strip_text*: set to true to strip whitespace before and after text content (default: false)
+   - *strip_text*: set to true to strip :term:`whitespace` before and after text content (default: false)
    - *rewrite_prefixes*: set to true to replace namespace prefixes by "n{number}" (default: false)